Love Thy Woman: Scheduling

-The series airs on ABS-CBN's Kapamilya Gold afternoon block and worldwide on The Filipino Channel.
+The series aired on ABS-CBN's Kapamilya Gold afternoon block and worldwide on The Filipino Channel.

-Despite the community quarantines already lingering, Love Thy Woman continued airing 5 of its fresh, new episodes from March 16–20, 2020.
+Due to the community quarantine being imposed in the country as a response to the COVID-19 pandemic in the Philippines, the series temporarily stopped filming new episodes in compliance with the guidelines set by the country's government.
+Despite this, the series aired 5 of its fresh, new episodes from March 16–20, 2020, along with Sandugo's finale week.

-However, in response to the community quarantine caused by the COVID-19 pandemic in the Philippines, the show temporarily stopped filming new episodes and its timeslot was temporarily taken over by reruns of Walang Hanggan, The Legal Wife, and Got to Believe beginning March 23, 2020.
+However, as the series ran out of pre-taped episodes during the said health crisis, it temporarily stopped airing the week after and its timeslot was temporarily taken over by reruns of Walang Hanggan, The Legal Wife, and Got to Believe on March 23, 2020.

-Prior to the show being put on hiatus, series star Christopher de Leon tested positive for COVID-19.
+Prior to the series being put on hiatus, series star Christopher de Leon tested positive for COVID-19.
 This caused select members of the cast to place themselves in self-quarantine.

-Thereafter, the show's future would be placed in doubt after the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
+Thereafter, the series' future would be placed in doubt after the shutdown of ABS-CBN's analog free-to-air stations following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
 However, on June 4, 2020, it was announced that the show would make its return on June 15, 2020 on cable-and-satellite channel Kapamilya Channel.

-Rerun
+Re-runs

-Love Thy Woman re-aired on Kapamilya Channel and A2Z under Kapamilya Gold afternoon lineup block from November 15, 2021 to March 25, 2022. replacing the reruns of Dolce Amore and was replaced by the reruns of Init sa Magdamag.
+The series began airing re-runs on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from November 15, 2021 to March 25, 2022, replacing the re-runs of Dolce Amore and was replaced by the re-runs of Init sa Magdamag.
+It began airing re-runs on Jeepney TV from October 23, 2022 to April 2, 2023, replacing the re-runs of Budoy and was replaced by the re-runs of He's Into Her (season 1).
+It aired on both Jeepney TV and ALLTV from September 30, 2024 to February 7, 2025, replacing the re-runs of Tubig at Langis and was replaced by the re-runs of A Beautiful Affair.